-"And in what circle do you place us who are here?" inquired the Princess of Sidonia.
+'And in what circle do you place us who are here?' the Princess inquired of Sidonia.

-"One too polished for his verse," replied her companion.
+'One too polished for his verse,' replied her companion.

-"You mean too insipid," said the Princess.
-"I wish that life were a little more Dantesque."
+'You mean too insipid,' said the Princess.
+'I wish that life were a little more Dantesque.'

-"There is not less treasure in the world," said Sidonia, "because we use paper currency; and there is not less passion than of old, though it is bon-ton to be tranquil."
+'There is not less treasure in the world,' said Sidonia, 'because we use paper currency; and there is not less passion than of old, though it is bon ton to be tranquil.'

-"Do you think so?" said the Princess inquiringly, and then looking round the apartment.
-"Have these automata indeed souls?"
+'Do you think so?' said the Princess, inquiringly, and then looking round the apartment.
+'Have these automata, indeed, souls?'

-"Some of them," said Sidonia.
-"As many as would have had souls in the fourteenth century."
+'Some of them,' said Sidonia.
+'As many as would have had souls in the fourteenth century.'

-"I thought they were wound up every day," said the Princess.
+'I thought they were wound up every day,' said the Princess.

-"Some are self-impelling," said Sidonia.
+'Some are self-impelling,' said Sidonia.

-"And you can tell at a glance?" inquired the Princess.
-"You are one of those who can read human nature?"
+'And you can tell at a glance?' inquired the Princess.
+'You are one of those who can read human nature?'

-"'Tis a book open to all."
+"Tis a book open to all."

-"But if they cannot read?"
+'But if they cannot read?'

-"Those must be your automata."
+'Those must be your automata.'

-"Lord Monmouth tells me you are a great traveller."
+'Lord Monmouth tells me you are a great traveller?'

-"I have not discovered a new world."
+'I have not discovered a new world.'

-"But you have visited it?"
+'But you have visited it?'

-"It is getting old."
+'It is getting old.'

-"I would sooner recall the old than discover the new," said the Princess.
+'I would sooner recall the old than discover the new,' said the Princess.

-"We have both of us cause," said Sidonia.
-"Our names are the names of the Past."
+'We have both of us cause,' said Sidonia.
+'Our names are the names of the Past.'

-"I do not love a world of Utility," said the Princess.
+'I do not love a world of Utility,' said the Princess.

-"You prefer to be celebrated to being comfortable," said Sidonia.
+'You prefer to be celebrated to being comfortable,' said Sidonia.

-"It seems to me that the world is withering under routine."
+'It seems to me that the world is withering under routine.'

-" 'Tis the inevitable lot of humanity," said Sidonia.
-"Man must ever be the slave of routine; but in old days it was a routine of great thoughts, and now it is a routine of little ones."
+"Tis the inevitable lot of humanity,' said Sidonia.
+'Man must ever be the slave of routine: but in old days it was a routine of great thoughts, and now it is a routine of little ones.'

-The evening glided on; the dance succeeded the song; the ladies were fast vanishing; Coningsby himself was meditating a movement, when the young Marquess as he passed him said, "Come to Lucian Gay's room; we are going to smoke a cigar."
+The evening glided on; the dance succeeded the song; the ladies were fast vanishing; Coningsby himself was meditating a movement, when Lord Beaumanoir, as he passed him, said, 'Come to Lucian Gay's room; we are going to smoke a cigar.'